Checkmate (EP)

 Checkmate is the fifth extended play (EP) by South Korean girl group Itzy.
 It was released on July 15, 2022, through JYP Entertainment, and Republic Records.
 The EP consists of seven tracks, including the lead single "Sneakers".

-Checkmate was a commercial success and debuted at number one on South Korea's Circle Album Chart with 700,000 copies sold in the first week of release, marking Itzy's fourth number-one album on the chart and their highest-selling album to date.
-In September, the EP was certified Million by the Korea Music Content Association (KMCA) for surpassing 1,000,000 copies sold.
+Checkmate was a commercial success and debuted at number one on South Korea's Circle Album Chart with 700,000 copies sold in the first week of release, marking Itzy's fourth number-one album on the chart.
+In September, the EP became the group's first album to be certified Million by the Korea Music Content Association (KMCA) for surpassing 1,000,000 copies sold.
 It also debuted at number eight on the Billboard 200, becoming Itzy's first top-ten album in the United States.

 Background and release

 On June 2, 2022, JYP Entertainment announced that Itzy would be returning with new music in July, which would be followed by their first world tour in support of the release.
 The announcement featured a promotion scheduler with details of the new EP as well as a partial schedule of the tour.
 The EP, Itzy's first new music in nine months since the release of their debut studio album Crazy in Love (2021), was announced to be entitled Checkmate with the lead single "Sneakers".
 On June 13, the group teaser photo was released.
 On July 11, a highlight medley teaser video for the album was released.
 The album alongside the music video for "Sneakers" were released on July 15.